 - Download the latest version of the Nexus Root Toolkit from the official site.

-If you have done all things listed above, here is how you can root your Nexus 7.
+If you have done all the things listed above, here is how you can root Google Nexus 7.
 Just follow all steps carefully-

 - Connect your device to the computer via a USB cable when the Nexus Root Toolkit prompts to do so.